5mehulhelp5/magento-2-ajax-wishlist/README.md

 ```

 ### Step 2: User guide
-  #### Key features of Magento 2 Infinite scroll Extension:
+  #### Key features of Magento 2 Ajax Wishlist Extension:
   * Ajax wishlist without interruption.
-  * No more page reloads
+  * No more page redirect url
   * Improve shopping experiences.
-  * BIncrease the conversion rate at your store.
+  * Increase the conversion rate at your store.
   * Possibility to give/ share links to a certain positions.
   * Easy to customize.